curl/everything-curl/libcurl-drive-multi-socket.md

     curl_multi_socket_action(multi, CURL_SOCKET_TIMEOUT, 0, &running);

-    /* now the callbacks should've been called and we have sockets to wait for and possibly a timeout too.
+    /* now the callbacks should have been called and we have sockets to wait for and possibly a timeout, too.
 Make the event system do its magic */

     event_base_dispatch(event_base); /* libevent2 has this API */